bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 Then the DCnet round would be in the, the DCnet message would be in the second round.
 But here what we act, what we here do is to this commitments to the DCnet And then sending the DCnet only in the third round, we move the DCnet to the third round and we make this interleaving of two here possible.
 Yeah, and now if you count the number of rounds, if you have F malicious users, then we need 4 plus 2 F broadcast rounds.
-And this is better than previous work, which was the original cold travel, which was just all of NF rounds.
+And this is better than previous work, which was the original CoinShuffle, which was just all of NF rounds.
 So much slower.

 ## Practical evaluation of `CoinShuffle++`.

-**TIm Ruffing:** 01:09:04
+**Tim Ruffing:** 01:09:04

 Yeah, and now we can evaluate this and practice with the with the basically the setup that I mentioned here on the slide and compare this to the to the previous protocol coin shuffle And at least in this setting, `CoinShuffle++` is much, much better than Coinshuffle, as you can see on the graph.
 So Yeah, for example, for usually a number of you point out on the paper is 50 notes there.